mstksg/phys108L/src/lab09.md

 time doing labs on resistors.
 The next step, of course, is to combine them together.
 Welcome to *RC circuits*!

-To me, the main new conceptual concept that RC circuits (circuits with both resistors and capacitors) introduces is the idea of *time*.
+The main new conceptual concept that RC circuits (circuits with both resistors and capacitors) introduces is the idea of *time*.
 On their own, R circuits and C circuits are static and stable.
 Current is stable, charge is stable, voltage is stable, etc. However, when you start to introduce RC circuits...*time* is now a player.
-This is the image that always comes to my head whenever I hear RC.
-R circuits and C circuits are stable.
-RC circuits are dynamic.

 In this lab we will explore the various interactions of resistors and capacitors...and see how critical the understanding of *time* becomes.